Alexis Soyer: London

 By the time of the 1830 revolution in France, Philippe Soyer had been living and working in London for several years.
-There was a long tradition of French chefs working in the houses of Britain's rich and powerful; among the celebrated chefs to move from France to England in the early 19th centry were Louis Eustache Ude and Antonin Carême.
+There was a long tradition of French chefs working in the houses of Britain's rich and powerful; among the celebrated chefs to move from France to England in the early 19th century were Louis Eustache Ude and Antonin Carême.
 Philippe was head chef to the Duke of Cambridge, a son of George III, at Cambridge House, the duke's mansion in Piccadilly.
 In early 1831 Philippe secured a junior post for his brother in the kitchens of Cambridge House.